loumadev/EdupageAPI/README.md

 **Note:** In production, you should be handling Promise rejections by `promise.catch()` or `try ... catch`.

 ### Get lessons for a given date
 This example shows how to obtain timetable (with lessons) for current date.
-Initially there are available 2 timetables only, but this method tries to automatically fetch and update given timetables.
+Initially there are available 2 to 4 timetables only, but this method tries to automatically fetch and update given timetables.
 ```javascript
 const {Edupage} = require("edupage-api");